obijan42/sgcft4cloudflare/README.md

 ### Benefits of this approach
 - No code running in the account.
 - No egress requirement for pulling in a feed inside the account
-- The Cloudformation can be managed centrally and made part of a CI/CD pipeline.
+- The CloudFormation can be managed centrally and made part of a CI/CD pipeline.
 - Security groups area part of critical security infrastructure and should be tightly "change controlled".
 This solution allows governance of every change.
 - Decouple the generation of the infrastructure and it's execution.
 Only the later needs IAM access.